 - 2 cups heavy whipping cream

-- Fresh mint leaves and lemon peel strips, optional
+- Optional: Fresh mint leaves and lemon zest strips

-- Cover sugar cones with foil; lightly spray with cooking spray.
-Cut pastry into 1-in.-wide strips; wrap strips around prepared cones, sealing seams.
+- Preheat oven to 25°.
+Cover sugar cones with foil; lightly spray with cooking spray.
+Cut crust into 1-in.-wide strips; wrap strips around prepared cones, sealing seams.
 Brush with egg; sprinkle with coarse sugar.

-- Bake at 425° for 10-12 minutes or until golden brown.
+- Bake until golden brown, 10-12 minutes.
 Cool for 10 minutes before removing pastry from cones to a wire rack to cool completely.

 - In a large bowl, beat cream cheese and confectioners' sugar until smooth; add gelatin mixture.
 Refrigerate for at least 15 minutes or until thickened.

 - In a small bowl, beat cream until stiff peaks form; fold into lemon mixture.
-Pipe into pastry cones; garnish with mint leaves and lemon peel strips if desired.
-Yield: 20 servings.
+Pipe into pastry cones; garnish with mint leaves and lemon zest strips if desired.